A Detailed Hualien Itinerary for 1-4 Days

 Starbucks Shipping Container Store: Iconic Starbucks branch built out of 29 recycled shipping containers.
 It’s located at the southern end of the city.
 One way to get there is by joining this half-day tour.

-Hualien Night Market: Finish your day at Hualien’s best night market, which includes a whole section of aboriginal food.
+Hualien Night Market: Finish your day at Hualien’s best night market (Dongdamen Night Market), which includes a whole section of aboriginal food.
 To find out what kind of food you can expect, see my Taiwanese street food guide!

 Hualien 3 Day Itinerary: Road Trip to the South